Learn How To Paint A Scarecrow

-Then I drew the scarecrow’s “neck” (where the fabric of the head gathers).
+2. Then draw the scarecrow’s “neck” (where the fabric of the head gathers).

-Then I drew a diagonal line to represent the scarecrow’s shoulders.
+3. Then draw a diagonal line to represent the scarecrow’s shoulders.

-Then I drew a vertical line in the middle of the shirt and a shape to represent the overall buckle.
+4. Then draw a vertical line in the middle of the shirt and a shape to represent the overall buckle.

-Then I drew a squiggle line just below the top of the circle.
+5. Then draw a squiggle line just below the top of the circle.
 This represents the bottom of the scarecrow hat.

-Then I drew the rest of the hat.
-And erased part of the circle.
+6. Then draw the rest of the hat.
+And erase part of the circle.

-Then I drew a half circle to represent where the sunflower is going to be painted.
+7. Then draw a half circle to represent where the sunflower is going to be painted.
 Note I did not draw the petals of the flower.

-Then I drew the mouth and other facial features.
+8. Then draw the mouth and other facial features.

 I only went this far down with the blue because the rest was going to be the green cornfield.